How to Become a Property Manager in California

 Step #4: Schedule and Pass the California Real Estate Exam

 The final step before getting your real estate license is to schedule and pass the California real estate exam.
-Students have to apply before they schedule the exam.
+Students have to apply before they schedule the licensing exam.

 Their application must include: